 A few example use cases could be:

-You must select a format for displaying the expression result.
+You must select a format for displaying the expression result in the field options window.

 Date - Use this for displaying formatted date values.
 The value should be in the following format: